Lambdauv/CHM.jl/README.md

 ## Usage

 This package requires a shared library.
-In the `deps` folder you can find a `.dll` file which may or may not work for your computer.
-Below you can find instructions on how I compiled it.
+In the `deps` folder you can find a .dll file for Windows and a .dylib file for Mac OS X, either of which may or may not work for your computer.
+Below you can find instructions on how I compiled them.
 You will need to install the .dll file manually for now.

 ### Compiling ChmLib.dll on Windows 10